bentranter/id/README.md

 **FIGURE OUT WHY THIS SOMETIMES PANICS???**

 Maybe it's a race condition?
 The trace shows `psa.genToken(0x0, 0x0, 0x0)`, and it only happens sometimes...
 Can I lock it?

+# WARNING

+This is extremely insecure.
+All errors need to be handled surrounding the token, the verification of the token isn't correct, the HMAC might not be occurring correctly, a token is still generated when `psa.User.ID/Email/Name` is `nil`... basically it's bad.